maelvls/maelvls.github.io/content/2020/avoid-gke-lb/index.md

 Instead, I opted for the `hostPort` solution.
 No restriction on 80 or 443.
 But I still have to automate a lot.
 Fortunately, [akrobateo](https://github.com/kontena/akrobateo) does exactly what I need.

+> **hostPort** is a field you can set in a Pod.
+The hostPort is used by
+> kube-proxy to forward traffic coming to the node with the destination
+> `hostIP:hostPort` to the pod itself.
+>
+> ```yaml
+> apiVersion: v1
+> kind: Pod
+> metadata:
+>   name: akrobateo-lb-xmz8z
+> spec:
+>   containers:
+>   - image: "registry.pharos.sh/kontenapharos/akrobateo-lb:0.1.1"
+>     ports:
+>     - containerPort: 443
+>       hostPort: 443                # ⚠️
+>       name: https
+>       protocol: TCP
+> status:
+>   hostIP: 172.31.4.153             # ⚠️ hostIP and hostPort go together
+>   podIP: 192.168.1.38
+> ```
+>
+> In this example pod, the pod runs on the node that has the hostIP
+> `172.31.4.153`.
+Any time traffic comes to the main network interface of
+> the node with the TCP packet destination `dst: 172.31.4.153:443` will be
+> forwarded (i.e., DNATed) to `dst: 192.168.1.38:443`.
+>
+> Note that this pod was actually created using a DeamonSet.

 Akrobateo acts as an internal LoadBalancer service controller and replaces the gce-ingress-controller that GKE applies to every GKE cluster.
 It is